This walk commences immediately behind the Australian War Memorial in the suburb of Campbell with the trail head in Remembrance Park

 The trail head is located in Remembrance Park at the rear of the Australian War Memorial and contains excellent interpretation material on its New Guinea name sake including a 3D bronze relief providing background.
 In addition a series of plaques line the trail up to the summit providing information on key sites.
 With a couple of small exceptions this trail has a hard constructed surface which for most of the first half of the trail consists of a series of switch backs.
 As you approach the summit these switch backs give way to a meandering route with the hardest part of this walk being a long series of stone steps approximately 100meters from the summit that ends with an informal lookout that in some ways provides better views to the central part of the city than the main summit lookout.
 Once you reach the summit there are a small number of picnic tables, a water bubbler for both people and dogs, and views across not just the central city area but also to the northern suburbs and off the the airport side of the city.

-Throughout the year the bush land though which the trail winds showcases the local flora and at times fauna with the odd kangaroo or wallaby being seen.
-Due to its location a large number of tourists undertake this walk so if you want a bit of solitude you will need to start very early.
+Throughout the year the bushland through which the trail winds showcases the local flora and at times fauna with the odd kangaroo or wallaby being seen.
+Due to its location a large number of tourists undertake this walk and without out a doubt this is the heaviest used trail in Canberra.
+If you want a bit of solitude you will need to start very early.
 This trail also forms part of the 145km (90 mile) Canberra Centenary Trail that takes in much of the city.
 In addition to this trail there are also a number of other access points including fire trails that provide access to the summit.

 Park at trail head which is located in Remembrance Park at the rear of the Australian War Memorial